Reviews You Can Rely On

 DWR Coatings

 A DWR coating helps water bead up and roll off a jacket, but it doesn't make it waterproof.
 If it's not paired with a waterproof membrane, DWR treatments only briefly extend your time in the elements.
 Nylon and polyester fabrics have a low absorbency rate.
-When treated with a DWR finish, they can shed water well for a time.
+When treated with a DWR finish, they can shed water well for quite a while.

 DWR coatings wear off over time due to wear, tear, and washings.
 When that happens, you can buy aftermarket treatments to reapply at home, like ReviveX Durable Waterproofing or Nikwax.
+They vary in quality, and traditional coatings have been found to be quite toxic.
+The industry is seeking less toxic alternatives, but it's rare to find a rigorous study to prove their claims.

 Waterproof Membranes